 Virtual Book Group – The Benefice Book Group is alive and well and ‘met’ recently.
-The next meeting by Zoom is at 8pm on Thursday 10th December.
-We’ll be discussing Books for 2021, focusing on BAME authors.
+More details of March’s book and meeting date to come soon.

 Everyone is very welcome.
 It’s an informal group – still getting to grips with the technology!
 Do get reading, and please contact Rob via email@example.com if you’d like to join the next discussion.
 Bring your own tea!

 Student Group – Currently meeting virtually for a cup of tea and catch up every few weeks, contact Pippa for more details.
 Students also very warmly invited to The Thursday Pause (see above.)

 - Call or email the office if you would like a phone call or to let us know if you need support.
 0117 973 3395, firstname.lastname@example.org